Ianszzkieyyy/Library_App/README.md

 - On the main menu, there is a little form that can be used to add books.
 - (OPTIONAL) add filters based on alphabetical order, filter read or not read etc.

+## 05/20/22 UPDATE
+- I have finished creating the app.
+The only thing I added was the key features.
+All features not added will be added later.
+For now, I just wanted to get coding reps in and do my best to create a working and functioning app, albeit not the best written code. :)

+- Current limitations include; currently non-responsive, ugly UI design, nav links don't have any content.